FIFA International Soccer: Development

 Electronic Arts (EA) had first ventured in the sports games market in 1988 with an American football title, John Madden Football.
 Updated versions of the game, along with golf and ice hockey games, followed under the EASN (Electronic Arts Sports Network) banner.
 EA's European arm carried out research into the possibility of a sports game that would appeal to European audiences and decided that an association football game would stand the best chance of success, predicting high sales figures.
 EA US gave the go-ahead for the project to proceed, and a team of ten developers at EA's Canadian studios began work on the project led by Bruce McMillan.
 Initially, the development took place for the Sega Mega Drive/Genesis under the working title of EA Soccer, with a small budget of around $50,000-$100,000.
 The football game market leader at the time was Sensible Soccer, followed by Kick Off, which both used top-down viewpoints.
 EA's UK team looked at both games, but felt they needed to do something different to set themselves apart, by adding more realism and an isometric viewpoint.

 Other EA Sports titles held official licences from the leagues depicted to allow real team names, players and stadia to be included, and with a view to securing the same for their football title, EA signed a five-year deal with football's governing body, FIFA.
 The deal involved "minuscule" royalty payments, and on further inspection the reason became clear.
-The license didn't include any team names, logos, player names, likenesses or stadia.
+The licence didn't include any team names, logos, player names, likenesses or stadia.
 The game would therefore only include national teams identified by country names and flags, and player names would be made up – several of the developers added their own names into the game.
-The licence for the forthcoming 1994 FIFA World Cup tournament was held by US Gold and their game was due for a Spring 1994 release in time for the tournament which was to take place in Summer 1994.
-EA decided they would need to bring forward their game ahead of the US Gold title, and aimed for a Christmas 1993 release.
+The licence for the forthcoming 1994 FIFA World Cup tournament was held by U.S. Gold and their game was due for a Spring 1994 release in time for the tournament which was to take place in Summer 1994.
+EA decided they would need to bring forward their game ahead of the U.S. Gold title, and aimed for a Christmas 1993 release.

 Questioning the recognition that the FIFA licence held in North America, EA suggested the game be released as Team USA Soccer in North America.
 Fearing a sales flop, they reversed the decision and decided to release the game worldwide under the FIFA International Soccer title, providing the option of moving unsold stock to other markets.
 Development of the game was completed in November 1993.

 In June 1995, Atari Corporation struck a deal with EA to bring select titles from their catalog to the Atari Jaguar CD, with FIFA International Soccer being among them, however, this version was never released due to the commercial and critical failure of the Atari Jaguar platform.